pjeena/pjeena/README.md

 - 👋 Hi, I’m Piyush Jeena, Phd in Theoretical and Computational Physics.
-- 👀 I’m interested in Data science/Machine Learning.
+- 👀 I’m interested in Data science, Machine Learning and Natural Language Processing.
 - 📫 Reach me at : [Linkedin](https://www.linkedin.com/in/piyush-jeena-19664123a/)

 <!---